-- 1. Monies of defaulting member (including defaulting member's primary contribution to Core SGF(s) and excess monies of defaulter in other segments) - 2.
-Insurance, if any - 3.
-CC resources (equal to 5% of the segment MRC) - 4.
-Core SGF of the segment in the following order: - Penalties - CC contribution to the extent of at least 25% of the segment MRC - Remaining Core SGF: CC contribution, Stock Exchange contribution and non-defaulting members' primary contribution to Core SGF on pro rata basis - 5.
-Proportion of remaining CC resources (excluding CC contribution to core SGFs of other segments and INR 1 Billion) equal to ratio of segment MRC to sum of MRCs of all segments - 6.
-CC/ SE contribution to Core SGFs of other segments (after meeting obligations of those segments) and remaining CC resources to that extent as approved by SEBI - 7.
-Capped additional contribution by non-defaulting members of the segment - 8.
-Any remaining loss to be covered by way of pro rata haircut to payouts
+- i.
+Monies of defaulting member (including defaulting member's primary contribution to Core SGF(s) and excess monies of defaulter in other segments) - ii.
+Insurance, if any - iii.
+CC resources (equal to 5% of the segment MRC) - iv.
+Core SGF of the segment in the following order: - Penalties - CC contribution to the extent of at least 25% of the segment MRC - Remaining Core SGF: CC contribution, Stock Exchange contribution and nondefaulting members' primary contribution to Core SGF on pro-rata basis. - Proportion of remaining CC resources (excluding CC contribution to core SGFs of other segments and INR 1 Billion) equal to ratio of segment MRC to sum of MRCs of all segments - vi.
+CC/ SE contribution to Core SGFs of other segments (after meeting obligations of those segments) and remaining CC resources to that extent as approved by SEBI - vii.
+Capped additional contribution by non-defaulting members of the segment - viii.
+Any remaining loss to be covered by way of pro-rata haircut to payouts